 Transfer the sauce to a bowl and stir in the grated garlic and pepper flakes.
 Taste and adjust seasonings with a pinch of sea salt and more pepper flakes to your liking.

 Meanwhile cook the pasta according to direction on the package, until al dente.
 In the last minute of cooking add the spinach and cook until wilted.
-Drain in a collander and reserve 1 cup of the cooking pasta water.
+Reserve 1 cup of the cooking pasta water then drain the pasta in a colander.

 In a large mixing bowl combine together the pasta, spinach and roasted pepper sauce.
 Serve warm or cold.